Rachel O'Donnell Headshot

 Biography

-Rachel O’Donnell has taught in the Writing, Speaking, and Argument Program since 2017.
+Rachel O’Donnell is Associate Professor and joined the Writing, Speaking, and Argument Program in 2017.
 With a background in Political Science, International Development, and Latin American Studies, Rachel’s writing and teaching are interdisciplinary and have been focused on global feminist politics and Central America.
 Her research has explored social movements and political violence in Guatemala during the period of regional democratic and neoliberal reform, and her work has been published in the Women and Social Movements International database with Alexander Street Press.
-Her more recent work on the history and political economy of bioprospecting in the region is part of an international project on abortifacient plants begun in 2022.
+Her more recent work on the history and political economy of bioprospecting in the region is part of an international project on abortifacients and plant-based contraceptives.

 Rachel teaches courses in the Writing, Speaking, and Argument and Gender, Sexuality and Women’s Studies programs.
 Her research in writing studies has been about academic labor, social reproduction theory, and political consciousness.
 She also supervises honors theses and independent study projects on a range of topics, including international development and transnational feminism.